LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Related works

 \subsection{Conflict based search}

-Conﬂict-Based Search (CBS) \cite{sharon2015conflict} is a two-level complete and optimal multi-agent pathfinding algorithm.
-At the high level, CBS employs a conflict tree in which nodes represent conflicts between paths of two agents.
+Confict-Based Search (CBS) \cite{sharon2015conflict} is a two-level complete and optimal multi-agent pathfinding algorithm.
+At the high level, CBS employs a constraint tree in which nodes represent conflicts between paths of two agents.
 By splitting a conflict, CBS obtains constraints for the related two agents, respectively.
-The low level utilizes heuristic single-agent searches to find new paths that satisfy all constraints imposed by the high-level conflict tree node.
+The low level utilizes heuristic single-agent searches to find new paths that satisfy all constraints imposed by the high-level constraint tree node.
 Therefore, CBS operates as a serial MAPF method.
 If CBS finds a new path, it checks for conflicts between the new path and previous paths.
-If no new conflicts are found, CBS exits with a conflict-free solution; otherwise, it inserts the new conflict as nodes into the conflict tree and repeats the process of splitting conflicts and searching for new paths.
+If no new conflicts are found, CBS exits with a conflict-free solution; otherwise, it inserts the new constraints generated from a conflict as nodes into the conflict tree and repeats the process of splitting conflicts and searching for new paths.
+If no new conflicts are found, CBS exits with a conflict-free solution.
+If conflicts exist in the current high-level node, the algorithm first selects one conflict, then generates a pair of constraints to resolve the conflict.
+Finally, it generates two child nodes, each adding a new constraint (together with existing constraints inherited from the current node).
+Then in each child node, paths are then replanned to satisfy new constraints and conflicts are updated.

 While CBS can find optimal solutions, it can be time-consuming in certain cases.
 To accelerate CBS, various improvements have been proposed.